Arahbar2000/clustering/README.txt

 Example command:

-python3 clusters.py -csv csvHighRes -clusteredImages clusteredImagesHighRes -images highResolutionImages -stats_s clusterStats_s -stats_l clusterStats_l -method dbscan -epsilon 35 -min_size 6 -outline 1 -split 15
+python3 clusters.py -csv csvHighRes -clusteredImages clusteredImagesHighRes
+ -images highResolutionImages -stats_s clusterStats_s -stats_l clusterStats_l
+  -method dbscan -epsilon 35 -min_size 6 -outline 1 -split 15

 ***NOTE***: csv file names and image file names must match.
 The only difference is the type 			specifier ending ie. ".tiff"

-ANNOTATING IMAGES
+CLUSTERS_IMG.PY

+This program builds upon clusters.py by using skimage.measure.regionprops to find the properties of each cluster.
+Furthermore, the program now computes the concave hull of each cluster rather than the convex hull, which allows for more tightly fitted boundaries to each cluster.
+This program runs the exact same as clusters.py except you have a new required shapes option where you have to input a shapes directory.
+This directory shows each cluster through white regions of the same pixel value.
+This program does not yet have working code for finding ellipticity, nor does clusters.py

+-shapes <path to shapes directory>

+Example run for this program:

+python3 clusters_img.py -csv csvHighRes -clusteredImages clusteredImagesHighRes
+ -images highResolutionImages -stats_s clusterStats_s -stats_l clusterStats_l
+  -method dbscan -epsilon 35 -min_size 6 -split 15 -outline 1 -shapes shapes

+IMG_VIEWER.PY

 To convert an image of nuclei to a CSV file, cd into this directory and input this command: